PrairieSchool/ClassicalRecordings_DB/README.md

 ![composerWorkArtist_Bach1042.png](screenshots/composerWorkArtist_Bach1042.png)

 I also have available under the **Filters** tab a view called *composerTitleWork*.
 This shows a list of composers to choose, then record titles and the works featured on them.
-This list is sorted by the records place on my shelves and features only the works by the composer selected.
+This list is sorted by the record's place on my shelves and features only the works by the composer selected.
 For example the first record to feature JS Bach on my list is called *Albinoni: Adagio / Mendelssohn, Mozart, Bach, Pachelbel, Beethoven / Marriner*.
 It features pieces by six composers but this view only shows the two by Bach.

 ![composerTitleWork_view.png](screenshots/composerTitleWork_view.png)